CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon14-new.png)

 1. On the **Deploy template** page, The required performance counters will be added to the Log Analytics workspace.
-Click on **Deploy**
+Click on **Apply Config**

    ![ws name.](media/mon15.png)